-The Financial Aid Office will evaluate each of these measurements at the end of each academic term.
+The Financial Aid Office will evaluate each of these measurements at the end of each academic term (including summer term).
 Students, who do not meet the standards of the GPA or Pace will be placed on Financial Aid Warning.

-Students in this status may continue to receive Title IV financial aid for one additional semester.
-At the end of that semester if they have not met the GPA and/or Pace requirement, they will be placed on Financial Aid Probation (suspension).
+When in this status, Title IV Financial Aid is funded for one additional semester.
+At the end of that semester if they have not met the GPA and/or Pace requirement, the student will be placed on Financial Aid Probation (suspension).
 Students on Financial Aid Probation will be ineligible to receive any Title IV financial aid (including loans) and must take classes at their own expense until GPA and/or Pace meet the standards outlined in this policy.

-*EXCEPTION: Students who earn zero credit hours with a zero grade point average will be removed from Title IV Financial Aid without a Financial Aid Warning Period.
+*EXCEPTION: Earning zero credit hours with a zero grade point average will automatically forfeit your eligibility for Title IV FInancial Aid without a Financial Aid Warning Period.